Indriði Sigurðsson

 Indriði Sigurðsson (born 12 October 1981) is an Icelandic former football defender.
 He last played for the Icelandic club KR Reykjavik.

 Club career

 He started his career in KR Reykjavik, and went to Norway to play for Lillestrøm SK in 2000.
 In September 2003 he moved on to KRC Genk in Belgium.
 Indriði transferred back to KR Reykjavik on 29 July 2006.
 After a short spell at KR, he was transferred to Lyn on 8 August 2006.
 On 3 August 2009, Indriði signed for Viking.
 With a total of 298 appearances, no foreign player has played more games in the Norwegian Premier League than Sigurðsson.

-On 28 July 2017, Indriði announced his retirement due to health reasons.
+On 28 July 2017, Indriði announced his retirement for health reasons.

 International career

 Indriði has been capped 65 times and has scored 2 goals for Iceland.
 He made his debut in January 2000 against Norway.